404: Teenagers From Outer Space

 It’s Sunday morning in Hollywood.
 Come on down to Bargain Clown.

 In a run-down strip mall in Hollywood, there was a famous sign that read “Bargain Clown Mart.”
 There was no such store; the sign actually signified the location of the nightclub The Three Clubs, as seen in the 1996 indie movie Swingers.
-The sign is gone now (and The Three Clubs has no other signage; they’re just too hip), but the phrase “Bargain Clown Mart” has gained a certain cult status.
+The sign is gone now, but the phrase “Bargain Clown Mart” has gained a certain cult status.
+The Three Clubs Cocktail Lounge remains, with more traditional (but very stylish) signage out front.

 Come on, Joe, we gotta go, oh me oh my oh.